FindMySchool LogoFindMySchool

 The sensory experience of the school is distinct.
 In the Art and Design wing, the smell of drying paint and the hum of conversation reflect a studio culture rather than a classroom one.
 Conversely, the corridors during lesson changeovers are purposeful.
 Movement is swift, governed by a strict behaviour policy that ensures the high density of students does not descend into chaos.
 The uniform, smart blazers with House colours, is worn with a strictness that suggests pride.
 It is a school that feels cohesive; the diversity of the Wandsworth catchment is unified under a strong, shared identity.

-The 2024 examination results tell a consistent story of high performance, particularly at GCSE level where the school excels in adding value to students' starting points.
+The 2025 examination dataset tells a consistent story of high performance, particularly at GCSE level where the school excels in adding value to students' starting points.

-In the GCSE cohort, the school achieved an Attainment 8 score of 57.
-This figure significantly exceeds the England average of 45.9, indicating that across eight key subjects, students at Chestnut Grove are achieving more than a grade higher on average than their peers in England.
-This performance secures the school a ranking of 625th in England and 10th in Wandsworth, placing it in the top 13% of schools in England.
+In the GCSE cohort, the school achieved an Attainment 8 score of 55.1.
+Across eight key subjects, students at Chestnut Grove continue to achieve securely, with 63.5% gaining grade 5 or above in both English and maths.
+This performance secures the school an overall ranking of 770th in England and 8th in Wandsworth, placing it around the top 21% of schools in England.

 The quality of these grades is equally impressive.
-Nearly a quarter of all grades (24%) were at the very highest level (9-8), and 40% of grades were 9-7.
-This is a remarkable achievement for a non-selective intake, demonstrating that the most able students are stretched to the limit of their potential.
+Nearly one in five grades (18.7%) were at the very highest level (9-8), and 35.1% of grades were 9-7.
+This is a strong achievement for a non-selective intake, demonstrating that the most able students are stretched to the limit of their potential.
 The Progress 8 score of +0.42 is perhaps the most telling metric.
 It signifies that students make well above average progress from primary school, regardless of their ability upon entry.

 At A-level, the picture reflects a solid, inclusive Sixth Form provision.
-The school ranks 1,063rd in England for A-level outcomes, placing it in the top 40% in England.
-While this is slightly lower than its GCSE ranking, it represents a "national typical" performance band, with results in line with the middle 35% of schools in England (25th to 60th percentile).
-In 2024, over half of all grades (50.5%) were A*-B. The A*-A percentage stood at 23.7%, ensuring that the most competitive courses remain accessible to top performers.
+The school ranks 721st in England for A-level outcomes, placing it around the top 29% in England.
+While this is slightly lower than its GCSE overall ranking, it still represents a secure post-16 performance profile.
+In 2025, 60% of all grades were A*-B. The A*-A percentage stood at 30%, ensuring that the most competitive courses remain accessible to top performers.

 England ranks and key metrics (where available)